IMG_0463.JPG

 Interested in raising snails?

-Humans have raised snails for millennia, called heliciculture.
-An established industry in Europe, the art and science of raising snails is new to North America.
-This initial consultation provides you with a basic background to get you started on the path to raising your own snails, whether for a business or a hobby.
+Humans have raised snails for millennia. called heliciculture, it is a well-established industry throughout Europe but has lagged behind in north america.
+If you’ve ever been interested in establishing your own snail farm, This initial consultation provides you with a basic background to get you started on the path to raising your own snails, whether for a business or a hobby, learning from a knowledgeable and experienced heliciculturist (snail farmer).

 The consultation includes: